Czech president appoints Fiala as PM in ceremony behind glass | Health

 Fiala leads a bloc of five center and center-right opposition parties that won an election in October, ousting the incumbent premier Andrej Babis and his allies.
 The new government will have to tackle a new wave of coronavirus infections that is threatening to overwhelm hospitals and an energy crisis, after the collapse of a large electricity provider.
 The coalition has also said it plans to rework the 2022 state budget to reduce a large deficit.

+"The new government has a very complicated time ahead and many challenges...
+I want it to be a government of change for the future," Fiala said at a televised news conference, adding that he expected his cabinet to be appointed in mid-December.
+The new prime minister also called on people to get vaccinated against COVID-19 and praised medical staff as cases are on the rise.

-President Zeman performed the ceremony from a plexiglass cubicle after testing positive for coronavirus.
+Only 58.5% of Czechs have been vaccinated against coronavirus.
+This compares to an average to a European Union average of 65.8%, according to European Centre for Disease Prevention and Control.
+President Zeman performed the inauguration ceremony from a plexiglass cubicle after testing positive for coronavirus.
 Zeman, who came in a wheelchair escorted by a medic in full protective gear, contracted the virus after a six-week stay in hospital for an unrelated illness.

+The outgoing government has toughened measures on Thursday, including a ban on Christmas markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)